DavidLaMartina/coding_challenge/README.md

+<h2>Implementation-Specific Notes - David LaMartina</h2>

+To test output in console:

+node app.js <rows> <columns> <generations>

+For board sizes 10 x 10 and smaller, beginning and end board states will be displayed.
+For all board sizes, the total execution time will be displayed.
+Set generations to 1 to test output accuracy.

+To view output in browser:

+Run http-server in root directory or open index.html.

 <h2>Congratulations for making it to the next stage of the i3logix interview!</h2>

 These tests are designed to give us a sense of your style as a programmer as well as your ability to solve problems.